 Prepare Your Small Claims Affidavit Of Complaint

 The Small Claims Affidavit of Complaint or Complaint is the document that starts your small claims case.
-It says who is suing (you, the "plaintiff") and names the person or business being sued (the "defendant").
+It says who is suing (you, the "Plaintiff") and names the person or business being sued (the "Defendant").
 It also states how much you are suing for and why you are suing.

 Which complaint form you will use depends on where you decided to file your case in Step 4 above.